 When product design is ready, it’s important to standardize the components used.
 By doing this you can avoid confusion from having different styles across your products and improve user experience by making sure certain functions are implemented correctly in every module or page of an app.

-What are differences of Brand style guide and UI style guide?
+What are the differences between a Brand style guide and a UI style guide?

 There are a few key differences between brand style guides and UI style guides.